Shujaat asks Imran to be cautious on Nawaz

 Responding to a question, he said as head of the country, Imran should not listen to people trying to create dent in the good decision of allowing Nawaz Sharif to go abroad for medical treatment.

-In response to another question, Shujaat said the rulers should pay attention to eliminate price hike and unemployment for which the government is being subjected to harsh criticism.
+In response to another question, Shujat said the rulers should pay attention to eliminate price hike and unemployment for which the government is being subjected to harsh criticism.

 Meanwhile, Shujaat, Speaker Punjab Assembly Pervaiz Elahi, Federal Minister Tariq Bashir Cheema, MNAs Moonis Elahi and Salik Hussain expressed sorrow over the death of Vice-President, South Asia Tennis Federation, Syed Dilawar Abbas.